Privacy and personal information

 The first four principles — 1 to 4 — govern how you can collect personal information.
 This includes when you can collect it, where you can collect it from, and how you can collect it.

 Principles 5 through 7 govern how you store personal information.
 People have a right to access and seek correction to their personal information.

 The rest of the principles govern how you use and share personal information.
 Make sure information is accurate, and you use and share it appropriately.

 You have to tell people:

 - what information is being collected

 - why it is being collected

 - about their right to review and correct it.

-The person's authorisation is needed for any other use or disclosure of the information.
+A person’s authorisation is needed for any other use or disclosure of the information.
 This also applies to information that most people are willing to share with others, such as their contact details.

-Guidance from the Privacy Commission:
+Guidance from the Office of the Privacy Commissioner website: